Exercise 34: Accessing Elements of Lists

 Lists are pretty useful, but unless you can get at the things in them they aren't all that good.
 You can already go through the elements of a list in order, but what if you want say, the fifth element?
 You need to know how to access the elements of a list.
 Here's how you would access the first element of a list:

 animals = ['bear', 'tiger', 'penguin', 'zebra'] bear = animals

 You take a list of animals, and then you get the first (1st) one using 0?!
 How does that work?
 Because of the way math works, Python starts its lists at 0 rather than 1.
 It seems weird, but there are many advantages to this, even though it is mostly arbitrary.

 The best way to explain why is by showing you the difference between how you use numbers and how programmers use numbers.

-Imagine you are watching the four animals in our list above (['bear', 'tiger', 'penguin', 'zebra']) run in a race.
-They win in the order we have them in this list.
+Imagine you are watching the four animals in our list (['bear', 'tiger', 'penguin', 'zebra']) run in a race.
+They cross the finish line in the order we have them in this list.
 The race was really exciting because the animals didn't eat each other and somehow managed to run a race.
-Your friend however shows up late and wants to know who won.
+Your friend shows up late and wants to know who won.
 Does your friend say, "Hey, who came in zeroth?"
 No, he says, "Hey, who came in first?"

 This is because the order of the animals is important.
 You can't have the second animal without the first (1st) animal, and you can't have the third without the second.
 It's also impossible to have a "zeroth" animal since zero means nothing.
 How can you have a nothing win a race?
 It just doesn't make sense.
 We call these kinds of numbers "ordinal" numbers, because they indicate an ordering of things.